 Arizona State University is full of history, pride, and tradition.
 The beautiful ASU Tempe Campus is full of public art, signature buildings and gathering places.
 ASU’s website has several options for a self-guided tour, from a 360 degree online tour to videos.
 But, one of our favorites is the ASU Tempe Campus Points of Pride self-guided tour.
 Use this online guide to plan your stroll around campus to see some of the most iconic places, from the picturesque Palm Walk to Desert Arboretum Park.
 These points of pride are significant to any student, alumni, or future Sun Devil.

 Starting with the most photographed spot on campus, Palm Walk has history dating back to 1917.
 This iconic walkway is lined with 100 palm trees located at the center of campus.
 At the north end of Palm Walk turns into the Palm Walk Overpass, also known as the University Bridge.
 This pedestrian bridge arches over University Drive and connects students from the north side of campus to the south side of campus.
-The Palm Walk Overpass will also lead you to the best places to be on campus, at least on game day, Sun Devil Stadium and Desert Financial Arena.
-Sun Devil Stadium is nestled between two buttes and is the home of Arizona State Football team and Desert Financial Arena is home to men’s and women’s basketball, wrestling, gymnastics and volleyball teams.
+The Palm Walk Overpass will also lead you to the best places to be on campus, at least on game day, Mountain America Stadium and Desert Financial Arena.
+Mountain America Stadium (formerly Sun Devil Stadium) is nestled between two buttes and is the home of Arizona State Football team and Desert Financial Arena is home to men’s and women’s basketball, wrestling, gymnastics and volleyball teams.

 Other points of interest on campus include Hayden Library which was originally built in 1966 and is the largest library on campus.
 University Club dates back to 1908 and is listed on the Arizona Register of Historic Places and the National Register of Historic Places.